1 year after Valley's first confirmed COVID case, officials say end to pandemic in sight

 Public Health director Sara Bosse says while it wasn't easy, they rose up to the challenge, even teaming up with the Madera County sheriff's office for help with contact tracing.

-She says the pandemic highlighted some challenges they're still working to overcome, but the rapid response to COVID-19 has given the county much-needed resources, including more pubic health workers and better IT systems.
+She says the pandemic highlighted some challenges they're still working to overcome, but the rapid response to COVID-19 has given the county much-needed resources, including more public health workers and better IT systems.

 RELATED: Vulnerable neighborhoods in Central CA to get more COVID-19 vaccine doses, check your zip code here